intelagense/rwxrob/log/2021/04/22/README.md

 stopped responding.
 It also does not have full ANSI terminal escape support, which I think is a big part of the problem.

+One specific thing is how it gets all fucked up when in full screen and a Windows notification fires off in the upper right.
+For some reason it completely resets the position of the content in the terminal.
+It's bad enough getting annoyed by the notification.
+It's worst when it blows away your position and cursor location.
+That bug alone is worth dropping Alacritty for Windows (and therefore anything, since why do it if it doesn't work anywhere).

+Thankfully, the Windows Terminal is much better.
+I threw it out because I was so pissed about how hard it is to manage the configuration file.
+But I'm over that now.
 So I spent the time to configure my Windows Terminal and it was worth every second.
 It even does my Ubuntu Mono Nerd Font without a problem.

 I now prefer to do all my work from a laptop again, which is bad for my stream because I'm generally not sitting at my desk much anymore.
 Even